 Seven Easy Ways to Get Your Car Seat Through the Airport

-Flying with a car seat soon?
+Looking for an easy way to get your car seat through the airport on your next vacation?
 Whether you plan to use your child’s car seat on the airplane or not it’s far better to check the car seat at the gate than subject it to the rigors of the airport baggage system and 50 lb. suitcases traveling through it.

 Remember, any car seat that’s been in even a low-speed accident should be replaced.
 And items checked at the gate are far more likely to meet you on the other end as well! 😉